aristanetworks/atd-public/labguides/source/media-bgp.rst

              B I    172.16.15.0/24 [200/0] via 10.127.34.3, Ethernet3

     The routing table output should list all routing entries to ensure reachability between the 2 hosts

-   2. To confirm connectivity log into **Host 2** and execute a ping command to **Host 1**
+   2. To confirm connectivity, log into **Host 2** and execute a ping command to **Host 1**

         .. code-block:: text